google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 The cache directory needs to defined as `CFL_CACHE_DIR` to be used by ClusterFuzzLite.
 If it is not defined, the default value is `cache`.
 You should ensure that the runners share the access to the cache.
-As such, this filestore is not available with shared runners on Gitlab.com and you should resort to another filestore provided by ClusterFuzzLite.

 For coverage reports and corpus, it is recommended to set up another git repository for storage.